 That sweet pair of jeans you were eyeing online?
 Say they’re $150.
 If you’re paying $12.50 a month for a term life policy, trade in that pair of jeans for a full year of term life coverage.

 A night out with your friends, including dinner and drinks?
 We’re talking $75.
-That same amount could cover six months of coverage toward a policy that could pay out a million dollars.
+That same amount could cover a few months of coverage toward a policy that could pay out a million dollars.
 (Isn’t it worth trading a hangover and a stomach ache for peace of mind?)

 One worst-case scenario with term life insurance is that you find you have to walk away from the policy before your term is up.
 True, it has no cash value, so if you walk away, you’ve got nothing.
 No death, no death benefit.
 But you’ve likely only been paying a small amount of money a month… so it’s not a major financial loss.